NOTE: All entries, in bold type, indicate lower case or capitalization as appropriate

 alma mater.
 Lowercase, no italics, both when referring to Colgate as the school from which one has graduated or the song.

 alumni.
-Use alumnus for an individual male, alumna for an individual female, alumni for a group of males, alumnae for a group of females, and alumni when referring to a group composed of men and women (never “alumni/ae”).
+Use alumnus for an individual who identifies as male, alumna for an individual who identifies as female, alumni for a group of male-identifying people, alumnae for a group of female-identifying people.
+Use alumni when referring to a group composed of men and women (never “alumni/ae”).
+The gender-neutral term is graduate, or grad for informal writing.

 When appropriate, consider using the alternative graduate to reduce repetition.

 Note: It is preferable to always identify alumni with the class year in publications.
-Anyone who has attended Colgate for at least one semester is considered an alumna or alumnus, regardless of whether or not the individual actually graduated.
-In certain instances (i.e., where the degree status is pertinent), an alumnus or alumna who did not graduate from Colgate is referred to with an NG before the class year: Fred Schunck NG’36, but in publications, use the simpler and more inclusive Fred Schunck ’36.
+Anyone who has attended Colgate for at least one semester is considered an alumna or alumnus, regardless of whether or not the individual actually graduated from Colgate.

 Alumni Council.
 Formerly called the Alumni Corporation Board of Directors.